ewansheldon/CV/README.md

 I am a full-stack junior developer and have recently graduated from Makers Academy, Europe's leading software development bootcamp.
 Despite having an interest throughout university in coding and development, I didn't think it would be possible to convert this into a professional skill.

-However, having spent three months at Makers learning how to pick up any new tech efficiently, and nailing the best practices of software development processes, I am now well equipped to further my learning in a junior developer role.
+However, having spent an intense 16 weeks at Makers learning how to pick up any new tech efficiently, and nailing the best practices of software development processes, I am now well equipped to further my learning in a junior developer role.
 Though I understand that I still have much to learn as a developer, I know that I have a unique set of skills that will prove useful to any team, and I am looking for a development team that will give me the support that I need to prove this.

 ## Skills